GitChow/DjangoTryout/Install/readme.md

 # windows envrionement
 - install python
-- install pip (this may not be needed for high verison python)
+- install pip: (this may not be needed for high verison python)
 - add $PythonHome/SCripts into the system envrionement virable "path"
 - pip install django
 - verify:
  - import django
  - print(django.get_version())
+ - or (py -m django --version)